 When it comes to blogging, there's arguably no better tool for the job than WordPress!
 Over 28% of all websites on the net use WordPress: it is, quite simply, by far and away the most popular content management system in existence.
 Not only does it allow you to completely own your own content (no third parties — like Facebook — involved), it's both extremely powerful and completely customizable.
 A WordPress-powered website really can be anything you'd like it to be.
 But how to make a WordPress blog?
 Below, we'll show you, step by step — from start to finish, and with no steps skipped.
 By following this guide, you'll have a technically superb blog — entirely of your own — set up and running in no time!
 Let's get started!

 WordPress is the most popular tool in the world for building a website, and for good reason: It’s feature-rich, customizable, and remarkably affordable.
-What’s more, it’s also highly scalable: It’s just as happy powering a small blog with ten visits a month as it is the biggest blogs and websites in the world.
+What’s more, it’s also highly scalable: It’s just as happy powering a small blog with ten visits a month as it is powering some of the biggest blogs and websites in the world.

 All of this makes WordPress an excellent choice for creating a blog of any size.
 But how do you get started?
 WordPress has a 'famous five-minute install', but what happens when you’ve completed this?
 How do you navigate the world of hosting, themes, and plugins?
 This guide has all of the answers: We’ll take you from start to finish, with easy-to-follow steps, on a journey to create the best possible WordPress blog.